Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 The 2.5D soil height map is represented by a 2D tensor $\mathbf{h}_{soil}$, as visualized in \cref{fig:soil_model}.
 Each element $\mathbf{h}_{soil}(i, j)$ represents the height at position $(x, y) = (i \cdot \Delta_{x}, \: j \cdot \Delta_{y})$ on a grid, where $\Delta_{x}$, $\Delta_{y}$ is a user-defined resolution suitable for the task scale.
 The total size of the grid is also user-defined, which must contain the bulk material to be removed, either in a pile or in an open container.
 To update $\mathbf{h}_{soil}$ after each scoop, we simulate the footprint left by the scooping operation using the shape of the closed clamshell bucket (\cref{fig:scoop_update}).

-To guarantee a realistic soil height after updating each scoop, we apply a simplified slumping simulation based on cellular automation~\cite{Piegari06CellularAutomaton, Tucker18LatticeGrain}.
-The slump update ensures that the soil gradient $\nabla \mathbf{h}_{soil}$ does not exceed a user-supplied critical slope $s_{crit}$, by iteratively calculating $\nabla \mathbf{h}_{soil}$ and moving small volumes in the $-\nabla \mathbf{h}_{soil}$ direction if $|\nabla \mathbf{h}_{soil}(i, j)| > s_{crit}$.
-This operation is performed until all gradients are below the threshold or until a maximum number of iterations.
-The total soil volume is conserved during the update.
-The effect of the slump update simulation is visualized in \cref{fig:slump}.
+To simulate realistic pile slumps after each scoop, we employ a cellular automaton-based method~\cite{Piegari06CellularAutomaton, Tucker18LatticeGrain}.
+This algorithm ensures the soil gradient, $\nabla \mathbf{h}_{soil}$, remains below a predefined critical slope, $s_{crit}$.
+The simulation iteratively identifies any point $(i, j)$ where the gradient is too steep ($|\nabla \mathbf{h}_{soil}(i, j)| > s_{crit}$) and moves a small volume of material downslope (in the $-\nabla \mathbf{h}_{soil}$ direction).
+This process repeats until the entire pile is stable (all gradients $\le s_{crit}$) or a maximum number of iterations is reached.
+The total soil volume is conserved throughout this update, as visualized in \cref{fig:slump}.

 The simulation is lightweight and fast.
 It does not require a physics solver, as all updates are based on kinematics and geometry, and assumes the bucket filling is independent of the soil force acting on the machine.
 Our hardware experiments validate this assumption.
 All update operations are parallelized through tensor operations, enabling the simultaneous simulation of multiple environments.